 If you’ve prepared your text, with footnotes, in Google Docs, you might want to switch to the Markdown editor before transferring your post from Google Docs to the Forum.

 Then, use this Google Docs add-on to convert your text to Markdown – a ‘language’ or ‘syntax’ that contains formatting instructions encoded as text.
 Create a “new post,” and copy the Markdown text into the text box, which is now ready to receive Markdown.
 To check how things will look, you can save the post as a draft.
 Your footnotes should appear as required.
+(Please note that bullet points in footnotes are notoriously broken.)

-This option is a little bit more tricky when images are involved, but there is a way around it – see next section.
+This option is a little bit more tricky when images are involved, but there is a way around it – see the next section.

 If you want to have images in your post, it’s simpler to use the non-Markdown editor.
 You can just copy-paste as you might in Google Docs, or upload images by clicking on the little paragraph/block symbol, shown in the two views below.